 Methodists typically do not wear crucifixes because of the theological differences between Protestantism and Catholicism.
 However, some Methodists, and other Protestants with them, argue that using pictures or symbols of Christ still on the cross misses what God accomplished.
 (Also see Do Methodist Churches Have Female Pastors?)

 The essence of the gospel, so goes this line of reasoning, is that Jesus did not stay dead.
-Rather, he conquered sin by doing what no one had done before: rising from the dead and then remaining alive until he ascended into heaven.
+Instead, he conquered sin by doing what no one had before rising from the dead.

-This is one reason some choose to wear an empty cross rather than a crucifix.
-In response, some Catholics have pointed out that if Protestants actually wished to represent the resurrection, they would use an empty tomb rather than an empty cross, since an empty cross by itself doesn’t necessarily imply the resurrection.
+This is one reason some wear an empty cross rather than a crucifix.
+In response, some Catholics have pointed out that if Protestants wished to represent the resurrection, they would use an empty tomb rather than an empty cross since it doesn’t necessarily imply the resurrection.
 (Also see Do Methodists Wear Crosses?)

 There are also historical reasons Methodists and other Protestants choose not to wear a crucifix.
-During the time of the Reformation and in the years following, Protestants became concerned that some Christians were worshiping symbols and pictures rather than God himself.
+During the Reformation and in the years following, Protestants became concerned that some Christians were worshiping symbols and pictures rather than God himself.

 Because of this, some denominations removed images of all types, both crucifixes, empty crosses, and various other symbols.